-The Iota Alpha Chapter of Alpha Xi Delta is proud to raise awareness for Autism and Autism Spectrum disorders for the George Mason University community.
-The world's largest autism advocacy organization, Autism Speaks, is dedicated to increasing awareness of autism spectrum disorders, prevention and treatments for Autism, and advocating for the needs of individuals with Autism and their families.
+The Iota Alpha Chapter of Alpha Xi Delta is proud to raise understanding and acceptance for Autism and Autism Spectrum disorders for the George Mason University community.
+The world's largest autism advocacy organization, Autism Speaks, is dedicated to increasing understanding and acceptance of autism spectrum disorders, and advocating for the needs of individuals with Autism and their families.

 With every one in fifty-nine children diagnosed with autism and no known cure, Alpha Xi Delta is committed to helping the lives of children and families affected by autism.
 We hope our fundraising and awareness efforts can help put one more piece of the autism puzzle in place.

 This year, our Philanthropy team and all of our sisters are working hard to get ready for the DC Walk Now for Autism Speaks which Alpha Xi Delta is an official sponsor for.
 We broke our fundraising record this year with over $20,000 raised by our sisters and we can't wait to raise the bar even higher!

 ✯ October 6, 2018 ~ Autism Speaks Walk ✯

 Our chapter was once again privileged enough to help with the National Walk at the National Mall in Washington, DC!
 We raised over $20,000 and were named the top third group donors!
 Throughout the day, we interacted with the children and families who attended the walk and cheered on the crowds as they walked through the finish line!